dt1/butternotes/README.md

 The site will be available and `localhost:8080`

-### Routing and HTML
+### Asset files

+## Routing in the side nav

+Most of the sidenav is hard-coded in Clojure, however, the "On Programming" and "Reviews" trees will not be populated.

-In order to populate the sidenav and routes, you need to add the html files to the appropriate database tables.
+In order for the sidenav to be complete, you would have to populate the appropriate tables with the routes.

+### HTML

+All HTML is built by hand and loaded in the database.

-### SVG
+### IMG

-There is a folder of .svg file in the root directory.
-These are all hosted on a cdn, which you are welcome to use.
+The folder of images files include .svg and .png images.
+These are all hosted on my cdn.

 ### Licensing.